foobara/foobara/README.md

 * The system better communicates the mental model of the problem and the chosen solution
 * Engineers are able to spend more time writing code relevant to the domain and less time writing code related to specific tech-stack, software pattern, or architecture decisions.
+* Engineers are much less likely to harmfully couple domain logic to integration logic.
 * Engineers can spend more time operating within a specific mental model at a time instead of multiple mental models all at once.